Written byRivers Wong

 Step 2: Eliminate all Chrome service files

-Removing the Chrome app from your Mac computer would not delete all of Chrome's leftover files for you.
+Removing the Chrome app from your Mac computer would not delete all leftover files on your Mac.
 When Chrome is gone, all its related files (profile information) are useless, taking up storage space and may slow down your Mac.
 So, it's very important to get rid of this kind of file.

 Here's how to remove Chrome service files on Mac: